jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

             </outbound-connections>
         </subsystem>

-4. Add the datasource `SecurityPropagationDS` to the full" and full-ha" profiles.
+   * Find the datasource `SecurityPropagationDS` in the full and full-ha profiles.
 It is used in the security module to authenticates the user stored in the H2 database.

         <datasource jta="false" jndi-name="java:jboss/datasources/SecurityPropagationDS" pool-name="SecurityPropagationDS" enabled="true" use-ccm="false">
             <connection-url>jdbc:h2:tcp://localhost/qs_ejb</connection-url>